 Tacoma is one of Washington’s major cities, but somehow it still manages to maintain somewhat of a small-town vibe that many people seem to enjoy.
-The city also has a bit of everything from Michelin-starred restaurants, popular shopping centers, and even a thriving nightlife.
+The city also has a bit of everything from Michelin-starred restaurants, to popular shopping centers, and even thriving nightlife.

 But what’s not so easily found but still present are its abandoned buildings.
 There are many abandoned places in Tacoma, or nearby, that adventurous urban explorers frequently visit to explore.
 Below are a handful of these places you might be interested in.

 For more abandoned cities in WA, check out the best places to explore in Washington state.

 The sheer size of the unfinished Satsop nuclear power plant is a sight to behold.
 It’s considered one of the coolest abandoned places in Tacoma.
 It was built in the early 1970s and was considered the most ambitious nuclear power plant project in the United States at the time.